- 01 Does Formatting a Drive Erase Everything? No!

 Step 4.
 Apply the changes.

-After this, you'll be able to use the USB drive for storing data and back up fancy data and important personal documents now.
+After this, you'll be able to use the USB drive to store data and back up fancy and important personal documents.

 Step 1.
 Connect the USB drive that you need to format to your PC.